Thursday, June 30, 2011

 Kids.
 Do you have them?
 If you don't, I highly suggest grabbing a couple.

 I didn't want children, but I recognized the gleam in my wife's eye when she brought the topic up, some fourteen years ago.
 The unmistakable twinkle that said, “resistance is futile.”
 And, it was.
 I realized there was no chance she would ever let this one go, and so a pact was made.
 I agreed to let her have children, and she agreed to raise them.
 There would be no changing of diapers for this guy!
-No sir.
+No, sir.
 If she wanted kids, she would have to deal with all that misery.

-Within the first week I had already changed ten dirty diapers and there was no end in sight!
+Within the first week, I had already changed ten dirty diapers and there was no end in sight!
 This kid was a factory.
 I've never seen anything eat so little and go so much.
 Anyway.
 I digress.

-Besides the constant work, there is also the emotional trauma.
-Like the time we were in the drug store and my daughter tugged on my sleeve, pointed at the woman in front of us, and said, “Daddy, that lady is fat.”
+Besides the constant work, there is also the emotional trauma—like the time we were in the drug store and my daughter tugged on my sleeve, pointed at the woman in front of us, and said, “Daddy, that lady is fat.”
 By this point, I had already survived years of being a father, and due to rigorous conditioning, I was able to think on my feet.
 I crouched down and said, “Honey, if you don't have something nice to say about someone, you shouldn't say anything at all.”
-My daughter silently pondered the words of her father, and the snickers from the eight customers loitering the cramped reception area slowly subsided.
+My daughter silently pondered my words, and, as the snickers from the eight customers loitering in the cramped reception area slowly subsided, I felt another tug on my sleeve.
+My daughter looked up at me with her big innocent eyes and whisperedwhat could only have been the resolution of three minutes of heavy contemplation, “Daddy, that fat lady has nice shoes.”

-As I look back on the last fourteen years of torture, and reminisce about how I held down a full time job, a part time job, and pursued the dream of being an author, while serving my wife, my family, my church, and these crazy people my wife gave birth too, I have to ask myself a question: was it worth it?
+As I look back on the last fourteen years of torture, and reminisce about how I held down a full-time job, a part-time job, and pursued the dream of being an author, while serving my wife, my family, my church, and these crazy people my wife gave birth too, I have to ask myself a question: was it worth it?
 My answer would have to be a resounding, you betcha!

 From the very first night God was telling me something.
 This is going to be hard.
 This is going to be uncomfortable, and, yes, your arms are going to fall asleep.
 And that hurts.
 A lot.
 But, you're holding something precious in your hands.
 You're holding a human life.
-And for some unknown reason, this wrinkly little boy loves you more than anything else in this world.
-He needs you-- and only you-- to be his dad.
+And, for some unknown reason, this wrinkly little boy loves you more than anything else in this world.
+He needs you, and only you, to be his dad.
 It is a great responsibility, and I'm giving this responsibility to you.

 Now, fourteen years later, all I can say is, "Thank you, God.
 Thank you for my children."